 This is followed by a list of others being invalided back to Portsmouth:

-Our author was of sufficiently good standing to dine with the Governor of Ceuta.
-This suggests that he was either ‘a gentleman’, or had orders which gave him an introduction and thus importance.
-What might those orders have been and who might have issued them?
+Our author was of sufficiently good standing to dine (in company?) with the Governor of Ceuta which suggests that he was either an Officer or Warrant Officer.

-Our author expresses concern ‘of course’ about the Zaragosa during the Cadiz storm.
-We know that the Saragossa, McKessock, was a Danish prize operating as a merchant vessel and that she was in Cadiz ‘bound to Lima’ (Lloyd’s List 30 March 1810).
+He expresses concern ‘of course’ about the Zaragosa during the Cadiz storm.
+We know that the Saragossa, McKessock, was a Danish prize operating as a merchant vessel and that she was in Cadiz ‘bound to Lima’2.
 The ‘of course’ is tantalising: what was our author’s connection with the Saragossa (or Zaragosa)?

-On arrival in Cadiz our author ‘avoided Quarantine … by declaring we brought letters of importance to the Commander in Chief which was true as far as By order of Admiral Viners (to whom an hour before delivered them) but not in the way they understood it …’ What was his mission and can we find any trace of any instruction from a senior officer such as Admiral Viners (not yet traced) or Admiral Purvis, the Port Admiral in Cadiz?
+On arrival in Cadiz our author ‘avoided Quarantine … by declaring we brought letters of importance to the Commander in Chief which was true as far as By order of Admiral Viners (to whom an hour before delivered them) but not in the way they understood it …‘ It is unclear from this whether our author or his fellow-travellers (‘we’) was on a specific mission.